itsjoshuagraves/digitalgarden/content/me.md

 - Exactly how annoyed to get when a designer detaches a component in Figma
 - Looking for my resume?
 [Here you go.](https://uploads-ssl.webflow.com/6096f56a012ab25efa5d5f79/6493360f5861dcd9e4521b1b_2023%20Resume-min.pdf)

+## Personal Biography

+I'm ever curious.
+Always looking for connections, always trying something new.

+In my spare time, I tinker with restoring old iPods and making art with skulls (not real ones, which would be weird).
+I absolutely adore typography and have designed multiple typefaces, including [Cosmata](/cosmata) and Uptown Sans.
+I [read a lot](/media).

+I live in Los Angeles.